 Accommodation, Restaurants & Bikes

-We stayed at Bla Guesthouse and can highly recommend to any backpacker.
+We stayed at Bla Hostel and can highly recommend to any backpacker.
 It had a very homely feel with a decent breakfast included, helpful staff, comfortable beds and functioning WiFi (most of the time).
-If you’re looking for something a little more up market, Esplendor has magnificent rooms with a stunning lake views but make sure you check you’ve been placed in the right room as they can sometimes mix up bookings.
+If you’re looking for something a little more upmarket, Esplendor has magnificent rooms with a stunning lake view but make sure you check you’ve been placed in the right room as they can sometimes mix up bookings.

 One of our favourite restaurants was a colourful local place, Pura Vida.
 They had many delicious dishes (perfect for sharing) and a colourful interior.
 Green Market located on the main street is also a great place to grab a quick healthy salad or sandwich.
 For meat lovers head to Don Pichón grill.